 Every spring, the first signs of life in my mulch (and everywhere else in my garden and neighborhood) are these ubiquitous weeds.
 You probably have them too.
 They invade lawns, landscapes, parkways, parking lots, drainage ditches, and all nooks and crannies when the weather is cool and damp.

-Here in Los Angeles where our winters are mild, they start popping up in November or December if we’ve had some early rains.
+In climates where winters are mild, they start popping up in November or December if there have been some early rains.
 They usually appear in neglected areas and it doesn’t take long for a few plants to overrun a plot.
 With deep woody taproots and a fast growing habit, they’re often considered invasive.

 Mallow is a much maligned weed to gardeners who feel the same disdain for dandelions.
 But did you know this common weed is actually edible?